calvinhirsch/ox/WALKTHROUGH.md

 # Walkthrough

-This will go through code very similar to that in `example_game/` and explain the concepts along the way.
+This will explain most of ox's high level ideas by going through some of the code in `example_game/` and explaining the concepts along the way.

-We need to define a few main things:
+In order to use ox, we need to define a few main things:
 1. A `VoxelTypeEnum` to define our voxel types.
 2. A `World` to store our world data
 3. A function to generate/load chunk data